-A multifunction printer (sometimes abbreviated to MFP) is a compact all-in-one machine that incorporates a photocopier, scanner and fax machine as well as a printer into a single free-standing or even tabletop device.
-These are space and energy saving machines that cater for all your printing needs in one place.
+A multifunction printer (sometimes abbreviated to MFP) is a compact all-in-one machine that incorporates a photocopier, scanner, and fax machine as well as a printer into a single free-standing or even tabletop device.
+These are space and energy-saving machines that cater to all your printing needs in one place.

 What is a stand-alone photocopier?

 A stand-alone photocopier is a single unit entirely devoted to copying functions.
-The many benefits of a stand-alone photocopier include very fast copy speed, large and economical ink toners, sophisticated document management features such as stapling, binding, sorting and sizing, the ability to copy onto different sizes of paper, low cost copying per page and robust mechanics for high volume of use.
+The many benefits of a stand-alone photocopier include very fast copy speed, large and economical ink toners, sophisticated document management features such as stapling, binding, sorting, and sizing, the ability to copy onto different sizes of paper, low-cost copying per page, and robust mechanics for a high volume of use.

 What is the difference between Inkjet and Laserjet printers?